fbpx

 APPLICATION PROCESS

-Fields of inquiry include, but are not limited to: neuroscience, cognitive science, psychology, resiliency, philosophy, biology, artificial intelligence, sleep and dream research, creativity, education, neuro-ethics, and experiential/subjective studies.
+Fields of inquiry include but are not limited to: basic and translational neuroscience, cognitive science, psychology, biology, artificial intelligence, sleep and dream research, creativity, and learning.

 Formal submissions are initially reviewed by the Mind Science Scientific Advisory Committee to determine scientific merit and fit for our funding priorities.
-Proposals advancing to the second round will be sent for formal peer review, and the research team will be asked to submit a short video presentation (5-7 minutes) by the early-career member of your team that the Mind Science Scientific Advisory and Education Committees will evaluate to assess the presenter’s skills in verbally translating their work for a layperson.
-This video does not need to be highly produced, as the Committee will grade it on content and the ability to communicate your work to a lay audience – not the production value.
+Proposals advancing to the semi-finals will be sent for formal peer review, and the applicant will be asked to submit a short video presentation (5-7 minutes; you may include up to 7 slides).
+This video must be prepared by the primary applicant, who must be an ECR.
+The Mind Science Scientific Advisory and Program Committees will evaluate to assess the presenter’s skills in verbally translating their work for a layperson.
+This video does not need to be highly produced.
+Videos are evaluated on content quality and your ability to communicate complex research to the public, not production value.

-Proposals reaching the finalist stage will receive feedback on presentations and coaching resources for the final pre-recorded pitch video.
-The final pitch will be a 5-7 minute (7-minute limit strictly enforced) pre-recorded video, which can include up to 7 slides.
-The winner of the Audience Choice award will be announced on October 11, 2023.
+Proposals reaching the finals will receive feedback on presentation and optional coaching should you wish to update your original video submission for the final pitch video.
+The final pitch video is posted on the Mind Science website where voting by the public determines the winner of the $10,000 Audience Choice Award.
+Please remember: the final pitch video should be 5-7 minutes in length (7-minute limit strictly enforced) and can include up to 7 slides.
+The winner of the Audience Choice award will be announced at the BrainStorm awards party in San Antonio this October (exact date will be announced soon).
 Excellent, creative storytelling is key to engaging voters.

 FORMAL PROPOSAL requirements

-Project title for the lay public (to help non-scientists understand what your project is about), names of the Principal Investigator(s) and Co-investigator(s), with institutional affiliation, contact info and a CV for each investigator.
-(No page limit) In addition, in the event your proposal is chosen as a finalist, we will need a summary of your credentials including links for biographical websites, social media, awards won, and previous talks given to use in Mind Science communications.
-(One paragraph)
+A project title for the lay public should effectively convey your research goals to a non-scientist audience.
+First and last names of the Principal Investigator(s) and any Co-investigator(s) should be listed with institutional affiliation and contact information.
+If your proposal is chosen as a finalist, we will request a one-paragraph summary of your credentials including links to biographical websites, social media profiles, awards, and previous talks for use in Mind Science communications.

-Six-nine page description of the proposed research, in accordance with the NIH formatting guidelines.
-If your project includes human subjects please include a contingency plan in case of delays due to Covid-19 restrictions.
-This section should include: Specific Aims (1 page), Significance/Background (1 to 2 pages), Innovation (1/2 to 1 page), Approach (3 to 4 pages), Risk and Limitations (1/2 page), and Timeline (1/4 page).
+Six-to-nine-page description of the proposed research, in accordance with the NIH formatting guidelines.
+If your project includes human subjects, please include a contingency plan in case of delays due to Covid-19 or other restrictions.
+This section should include Specific Aims (1 page), Significance/Background (1 to 2 pages), Innovation (1/2 to 1 page), Approach (3 to 4 pages), Risks and Limitations (1/2 page), and Timeline (1/4 page).

-The purpose of this section is to present and justify expenses required to achieve the project aims and objectives, and to indicate other significant sources of funding.
+This section should present and justify expenses required to achieve the project aims and objectives and indicate any other significant sources of funding.
 The budget is $30,000, scalable to $40,000.
 Include what you will add to your project to make it more robust if you win the Audience Choice award of $10,000.
-(One page limit)

-Statement of deliverable product (i.e. publishable article, data as the basis for a publishable book, pilot data for subsequent funding by NIH, NIMH, or similar funding entities, etc.).
-(1/2 page limit)
+Statement of deliverable product (i.e., publishable article, data as the basis for a publishable book, pilot data for subsequent funding by NIH, NIMH, or similar funding entities, etc.).

 Evaluation Criteria